conan-io/docs/index.rst

 Conan is completely `free and open source <https://github.com/conan-io/conan>`_ and fully decentralized.
-It has native integration with JFrog Artifactory, including the free Artifactory Community Edition for Conan, to host your own private packages in your own server.
+It has native integration with JFrog Artifactory, including the free Artifactory Community Edition for Conan, enabling developers to host their own private packages on their own server.
 The `ConanCenter <https://conan.io/center>`_ central repository contains hundreds of popular open source libraries packages, with many pre-compiled binaries for mainstream compiler versions.